Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 What’s Good About Bitstamp?

-✓ Fiat Trading: Bitstamp allows its users to buy cryptocurrencies with fiat currencies.
-Fiat currencies are the official currencies of countries.
-Examples of fiat currencies are the Chinese Yuan (CNY), the US Dollar (USD) and the Russian Ruble (RUB).
+Bitstamp allows its users to buy cryptocurrencies with fiat currencies.
+Examples of fiat are the Chinese Yuan (CNY), the US Dollar (USD), and the Japanese Yen (JPY).

 Some crypto exchanges don’t allow trading with fiat currencies.
 This is bad for beginners who are buying cryptocurrency for the first time.
 With Bitstamp, you can buy cryptocurrency without having to visit another exchange first.